RNs, we heard you. We’ve made getting your BSN at Washington State University even more convenient.

 - Spring: Aug.
 20

 WSU awards 32 credits toward completion of your BSN degree for passing the NCLEX and maintaining an active RN license.
-The remaining senior year (30 credits) may be completed full-time or part-time.
-The program builds on the RN foundation and includes course work in assessment, research, informatics, leadership, management, ethics, mental health and community health.
-View course work
+The remaining 30 credits may be completed full-time or part-time, and students can start any semester.
+The program includes course work in assessment, research, informatics, leadership, management, ethics, mental health and community health.